Ireland Travel Guide: The Best Pubs in Galway, Ireland

 Tigh Neachtain

-For me, Tigh Neachtain is the coziest pub in Galway.
+Tigh Neachtain located in the heart of the Latin Quarter is the coziest pub in Galway.
 The bright blue and yellow exterior beckons you inside where you’ll find a beautiful wooden bar, those little nooks that are perfect for a book and a rainy day, and, of course, nice bartenders!
 If the luck of the Irish is shining down on you with some sun, then take your pint outside to one of the tables.
-Tigh Neachtain is in an excellent location on Shop Street for people watching and listening to the buskers play on the street.
+Tigh Neachtain is in an excellent location in the heart of the Latin Quarter.

 Address: 17 Cross Street, Galway, Ireland